Autonomous Vehicles: Open-Source Technologies, Considerations, and Development: Introduction

-\IEEEPARstart{A}{utonomous} vehicles have been a widely researched topic that is witnessing rapid development in recent years.
-This paper will review the state-of-the-art technology in autonomous vehicles, focusing on free, open-source software.
-Open-source development has the advantage of minimizing costs for developers breaking into the field and accelerating research done in the field by sharing preexisting work.
-Many fields of research and software engineering intersect to create autonomous vehicles.
-The topics are chosen to give the reader a broad view of the essential components that make up autonomous vehicles such as the sensors, embedded operating system, and autonomous driving assistance system.
-We will also discuss supplementary topics that enhance autonomous vehicles and their development such as vehicle-to-vehicle communication and vehicle simulators.
 We will now briefly outline the sections in the paper.
 Section~\ref{sec:Sensors} will discuss different sensors used in autonomous vehicles, their benefits, and constraints.
 Section~\ref{sec:SLAM} will cover Simultaneous Localization and Mapping (SLAM), a method of mapping a vehicle's environment that allows it to navigate within it.
 Section~\ref{sec:Simulator} will discuss open-source simulators used to test and train deep learning models for robust autonomous vehicles at a low cost.
 Section~\ref{sec:EmbeddedOS} will discuss embedded operating systems used in autonomous vehicles and the considerations when choosing one.
 Section~\ref{sec:V2X} discusses Internet of Vehicle (IoV) and Vehicle-to-Everything (V2X) technology and its underlying network technologies.
 The final two sections will focus on the current commercial market of autonomous vehicles.
 Section~\ref{sec:ADAS} will introduce the five levels of vehicle automation, the commercially available Advanced Driving Assistance Systems (ADAS), and the features they offer.
 Finally, Section~\ref{sec:Commercial} will look at the landscape of major manufacturing and software companies and the progress, investments, and partnerships they have made to bring autonomous vehicles to the market.
 This paper will leave the reader with an understanding of the unique complexities and challenges of autonomous vehicles and the core technologies that compose them.